Back to Blog

 Deeper insights into user behavior

-Leverage GA4 and BigQuery with Mitzu.io to gain deeper insights into user behavior and revenue impact with a streamlined, warehouse-native solution.
+Leverage GA4 and BigQuery with Mitzu.io to gain deeper insights into user behavior and revenue impact with a streamlined, semantic-layer grounded solution.

 István Mészáros